MaryPazRB/paper_CLR_CV/datacard.md

 **Description:**
 CLR_SAM is a fine-tuned segmentation model based on the Segment Anything Model (SAM2), designed to identify and quantify rust lesions caused by *Hemileia vastatrix* in *Coffea arabica* leaves.
 The model enables automated estimation of disease severity under heterogeneous field conditions using RGB images.

-DL506 is a deeplearning segmentation model based on the DeepLabV3+, designed to identify and quantify rust lesions caused by *Hemileia vastatrix* in *Coffea arabica* leaves.
+DL_506 is a deep learning segmentation model based on DeepLabV3+, designed to identify and quantify rust lesions caused by *Hemileia vastatrix* in *Coffea arabica* leaves.
 The model enables automated estimation of disease severity under heterogeneous field conditions using RGB images.

 **Primary Outputs:**
 - Binary segmentation masks (diseased vs healthy tissue)